lav-kush/MotionRec/README.md

 # MotionRec
 This repository contains a Keras implementation of the paper 'MotionRec: A Unified Deep Framework for Moving Object Recognition' accepted in WACV 2020.
 To the best of our knowledge, this is a first attempt for simultaneous localization and classification of moving objects in a video, i.e. moving object recognition (MOR) in a single-stage deep learning framework.

-We used the code base of [RetinaNet](https://github.com/fizyr/keras-retinanet) for our work.
+We used the code base of [fizyr/keras-retinanet](https://github.com/fizyr/keras-retinanet) for our work.
+We forked off from [fizyr/keras-retinanet](https://github.com/fizyr/keras-retinanet) tag 0.5.1.

 ## Description